 Antique Japanese kimekomi doll of a boy, dressed in rich

 silk brocade court costume and hair style of Heian

 era.
-He holds metal bell with silk rope in his hands.
+He holds metal bell with long silk rope in his hands.

 Doll's face finished in gofun (crashed oyster shell) and

 hand-painted artistically, and long black hair tied up in